lammps/lammps/doc/src/pair_tracker.rst

 """""""""""

 Style *tracker* monitors information about pairwise interactions.
-It does not calculate any forces on atoms and should be used with
+It does not calculate any forces on atoms.
-:doc:`pair hybrid/overlay <pair_hybrid>` to combine with a regularly
+:doc:`Pair hybrid/overlay <pair_hybrid>` can be used to combine this pair style with another pair style.
-used pair style.
 Style *tracker*  must be used in conjunction with about :doc:`fix pair_tracker <fix_pair_tracker>` which contains information on what data can be output.

 If the *finite* keyword is not defined, the following coefficients must be defined for each pair of atom types via the :doc:`pair_coeff <pair_coeff>`